The Turtle Prince: The Prince who received the Turtle Shell

-Third version
+Concerning a Royal Princess and a Turtle

 In another published tale, Concerning a Royal Princess and a Turtle, a king and a minister, due to their deep friendship and trust, promise to betroth their eldest children to each other.
 The king's wife give birth to a girl, and the minister's wife gives birth to a turtle.
 The time comes for their wedding vows, and the princess refuses to marry the turtle.
 However, she says, if they insist on continuing with the marriage, she wants the turtle to first bring her a Sūriya-kāntā flower.
 The turtle goes to the place where the sun (Surya) rises and places his head on the ground in front of the sun's chariot wheel.
 Surya gives the turtle the ability to change into a man at will and directs him to the trail of three Dēwatāwās.
 The Dēwatāwās point to him a hidden lake where "Virgin Women" (Kanniyā-Striyō) or Sun-maidens (Sūriyā-kāntāwō) bathe, and he must steal their clothes and force them to give him the flower.
 The youth gets the flower and is also given a cudgel and a magic lute.
 He returns to the turtle shell and marries the princess, while her sisters marry human princes.
 One day, the six princes go on a seven-day hunt, and the turtle prince, still in turtle form, asks his wife to bring him a mount and a sword.
 He receives a mule and a short sword and joins his brothers-in-law on the hunt.
 He hides in the forest, takes off the turtle shell, and summons the Virgin Women to give him a horse and a better sword.
 The prince, in human shape, hunts the best game for himself.
 After a while, he meets the six other princes and agrees to give them six dead deer, in exchange for a piece of cloth from each.
 The turtle prince changes back into a turtle and presents a dead rat as the catch of the day.
 This goes on for the next few days: the prince exchanges his game for the princes' rings.
 When the seven-day hunt ends, the turtle prince asks his wife to prepare a hot bath for him; the princess sees him coming out of the shell and burns it.
 At last, the prince, now fully human, presents his father-in-law with proof that he was the one who hunted the best game for him.
 Aside its classification as part of the Animal as Bridegroom cycle, folklorists Stith Thompson and Warren Roberts, in their joint work Types of Indic Oral Tales, classified the tale as containing a sequence of tale type 314, "The Youth Transformed to a Horse", in that the lowly hero joins the hunt and marks his brothers-in-law (or demands a piece of them).